 Tanning (oak bark)

-The process of using oak bark tanning to convert raw hide/skin into leather.
-For vegetable tanning and chrome tanning see the separate entry for tanning.
+The process of using oak bark tanning to convert raw hide/skin into leather (see separate entry for vegetable tanning).

 |Area currently practised||Devon|